Skip to main content

 Which trail has the most elevation gain in Cocoparra National Park?

-If you're looking for elevation gain, Cocoparra National Park has you covered.
-Mount Brogden Walking Track boasts the most elevation gain with 685 ft of total ascent.
-The park's runner-up is Jack’s Creek Walking Track, which will get you 255 ft of elevation gain.
+Mount Brogden Walking Track has the most elevation gain with 685 ft of total ascent.
+The park's runner-up is Jack’s Creek Walking Track, which has 255 ft of elevation gain.